iivanoo/covid-apps-observer/data/data_us/reports/resources/org.healthquest.android.hqst.healtheconnect___12.0.19.010_02/report.md

 > Good<br> :date: __2020-05-12 18:01:38__

 > Video was fine audio is choppy but other than that the app is good!!!<br> :date: __2020-05-04 14:28:05__

-> The Doctor was fantastic, but the service is very different than in person.
-It is Okay, when I have to...<br> :date: __2020-04-30 21:33:03__